telerik/blazor-docs/components/document-processing/spreadstream.md

 # Telerik SpreadStreamProcessing

-This article briefly explains the specifics of **RadSpreadStreamProcessing** - what is spread streaming, how it works compared to the RadSpreadProcessing library and when to use it.
+This article briefly explains the specifics of <a href = "https://www.telerik.com/blazor-ui/spreadstreamprocessing" target="_blank">RadSpreadStreamProcessing</a> - what is spread streaming, how it works compared to the RadSpreadProcessing library and when to use it.

->note **RadSpreadStreamProcessing** is part of the **Telerik Document Processing** libraries.
+>note <a href = "https://www.telerik.com/blazor-ui/spreadstreamprocessing" target="_blank">RadSpreadStreamProcessing</a> is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamsprocessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview).

 ![SpreadStreamProcessing Fast Export image](images/SpreadStreamProcessing-Overview_01.png)